Progressive Visual Prompt Learning with Contrastive Feature Re-formation: Experiments

 The detailed comparison between our ProVP-Ref and CoOp is displayed in Figure \ref{fig.diff-ProVP-CoOp}.
-ProVP-Ref makes an obvious improvement over datasets which has large domain shifts from the pre-trained data, such as EuroSAT (+10.28\%), FGVCAircraft (+9.64\%), UCF101 (+4.32\%) and DTD (+4.27\%) and also gains improvement on fine-grained datasets such as StanfordCars (+2.09\%) and Flowers102 (+1.25\%).
-For ImageNet and SUN397, we found the less appealing results are mainly caused by the intrinsic drawback of CLIP \cite{CLIP}:for zero-shot recognition, the text features of CLIP have low distinguishability between different classes, and the distinguishability gets worse when the number of classes increases \cite{OpennessOfCLIP} (\eg, 1000 for ImageNet and 397 for SUN397).
-As we froze the text branch and leveraged such text features directly, the ambiguous text features may confuse the training of visual prompts, leading to a sub-optimal result.
+ProVP-Ref makes an obvious improvement over those datasets which has large domain shifts from the pre-trained data, such as EuroSAT (+10.28\%), FGVCAircraft (+9.64\%), UCF101 (+4.32\%) and DTD (+4.27\%) and also gains improvement on fine-grained datasets as StanfordCars (+2.09\%) and Flowers102 (+1.25\%).
+On the other hand, we found that ProVP-Ref has obtained less appealing results on two datasets ImageNet and SUN397.
+A shared characteristic between these two datasets is that they both possess a considerable number of class categories.
+We have found that this factor probably blocks the performance of our method and explored the reasons which are detailed in the further analysis (see Sec.\ref{subsec.furtherana}).

-To overcome such problem, we tried to extend our method by replacing the hand-crafted prompts by the learned text embeddings (\eg, learned prompts in CoOp) and keeping them frozen during the visual prompt learning.
-This extension, denoted as ProVP-Ref$^*$, improves the performance on ImageNet (+1.49\%) and SUN397 (+1.46\%).
-Supported by the results shown in Table \ref{tab.VLPrompts}, ProVP-Ref$^*$ has proved the effectiveness of our method in the remained tasks and reaches the top over all datasets.